 Max your credit card rewards with GeniusCash

-There’s one more way to max your credit card rewards: use the GeniusCash app.
+There's one more way to max your credit card rewards: Use the GeniusCash app.

 GeniusCash is a cash back rewards app developed by moneyGenius that sends real cash straight to your bank account.
 It's the easiest way to earn max cash back on what you're already spending.

-When you download the GeniusCash app and connect your cards, you’ll receive custom recommendations to help you make the most of your everyday expenses – from which card to use at the grocery store or gas station to financial product and service offers that can help level up your returns.
-As you complete GeniusCash Quests and refer friends to the app, you’ll level up and earn more cash back.
-Plus, you’ll be the first to know about new, limited-time GeniusCash offers so that you never miss a deal.
+When you download the GeniusCash app and connect your cards, you'll receive custom recommendations to help you make the most of your everyday expenses – from which card to use at the grocery store or gas station to financial product and service offers that can help level up your returns.

 FAQ

-creditcardGenius is the only tool that compares 126+ features of 229 Canadian credit cards using math-based ratings and rankings that respond to your needs, instantly.
-Take our quiz and see which of Canada's 229 cards is for you.
+creditcardGenius is the only tool that compares 126+ features of 251 Canadian credit cards using math-based ratings and rankings that respond to your needs, instantly.
+Take our quiz and see which of Canada's 251 cards is for you.

 Comments